This article provides design guidelines on how to create a great experience on both slow networks and offline.

 When designing for unstable network connections, remember these guidelines:

-- Think how you design for the success, failure, and instability of a network connection.
+- Design for the success, failure, and instability of a network connection.

 - Data may be expensive, so be considerate to the user.

 - For most users globally, the tech environment is almost exclusively mobile.

 - Low-end devices are commonplace, with limited storage, memory, and processing power, and small displays and lower touchscreen quality.
 Make sure performance is a part of your design process.